mitmath/18303/README.md

 In order to have a convenient way to express this, we use the [Kronecker product](http://en.wikipedia.org/wiki/Kronecker_product) notation A⊗B \[[kron](http://www.mathworks.com/help/techdoc/ref/kron.html)(A,B) in Matlab\], which multiplies the _entries_ of A by the _matrix_ B to create a _matrix of matrices_.
 In this notation, A = Iy⊗Ax + Ay⊗Ix.

-Using this machinery, constructed A for Nx\=10 and Ny\=15 for Lx\=1 and Ly\=1.5 in Matlab.
+Using this machinery, constructed A for Nx\=10 and Ny\=15 for Lx\=1 and Ly\=1.5 in Julia.
 Visualized the pattern of nonzero entries with [spy](http://www.mathworks.com/help/techdoc/ref/spy.html).
 Solved for the eigenfunctions, and plotted a few; to convert a column vector **u** back into a 2d matrix, used [reshape](http://www.mathworks.com/help/techdoc/ref/reshape.html)(**u**,Nx,Ny), and plotted in 3d with the [surf](http://www.mathworks.com/help/techdoc/ref/surf.html) command.
 The first few eigenfunctions can be seen to roughly match the sin(nxπx/Lx) sin(nyπx/Ly) functions we expect from separation of variables.
 However, Nx\=10, Ny\=15 is rather coarse, too coarse a discretization to have a really nice (or accurate) picture of the solutions.

 In order to increase Nx and Ny, however, we have a problem.
 If the problem has N=NxNy degrees of freedom, we need to store N2 numbers (8N2 bytes) just to store the matrix A, and even just solving Ax=b by Gaussian elimination takes about N3 arithmetic operations.
 Worked through a few numbers to see that even Nx\=Ny\=100 would have us waiting for 20 minutes and needing a GB of storage, while 3d grids (e.g. 100×100×100) seem completely out of reach.
 The saving grace, however, is [sparsity](http://en.wikipedia.org/wiki/Sparse_matrix): the matrix is mostly zero (and in fact the 5-point stencil A has < 5N nonzero entries).
 This means that, first, you can store only the nonzero entries, greatly reducing storage.
 Second, it turns out there are ways to exploit the sparsity to solve Ax=b much more quickly, and there are also quick ways to find a _few_ of the eigenvalues and eigenvectors.